-- 1. galois.h/galois.c: These are procedures for Galois Field Arithmetic as described and implemented in [Pla07a]. - 2. jerasure.h/jerasure.c: These are kernel routines that are common to most erasure codes.
+- 1. galois.h/galois.c: These are procedures for Galois Field Arithmetic as described and implemented in [Pla07]. - 2. jerasure.h/jerasure.c: These are kernel routines that are common to most erasure codes.
 They do not depend on any module other than galois.
-They include support for matrix-based coding and decoding, bit-matrix-based coding and decoding, conversion of bit-matrices to schedules, matrix and bit-matrix inversion. - 3. reedsol.h/reedsol.c: These are procedures for creating distribution matrices for Reed-Solomon coding [RS60, Pla97, PD05].
-They also include the optimized version of Reed-Solomon encoding for RAID-6 as discussed in [Anv07]. - 4. crs.h/crs.c: These are procedures for performing Cauchy Reed-Solomon coding [BKK +95, PX06], which employs a different matrix construction than classic Reed-Solomon coding.
-We include support for creating optimal Cauchy distribution matrices for RAID-6, and for creating distribution matrices that are better than those currently published. - 5. liberation.h/liberation.c: These are procedures for performing RAID-6 coding and decoding with the RAID-6 Liberation codes [Pla07b].
+They include support for matrix-based coding and decoding, bit-matrix-based coding and decoding, conversion of bit-matrices to schedules, matrix and bit-matrix inversion. - reedsol.h/reedsol.c: These are procedures for creating distribution matrices for Reed-Solomon coding [RS60, Pla97, PD05].
+They also include the optimized version of Reed-Solomon encoding for RAID-6 as discussed in [Anv07]. - 4. cauchy.h/cauchy.c: These are procedures for performing Cauchy Reed-Solomon coding [BKK +95, PX06], which employs a different matrix construction than classic Reed-Solomon coding.
+We include support for creating optimal Cauchy distribution matrices for RAID-6, and for creating distribution matrices that are better than those currently published. - 5. liberation.h/liberation.c: These are procedures for performing RAID-6 coding and decoding with minimal density MDS codes the RAID-6 Liberation codes [Pla08b], Blaum-Roth codes [BR99] and the RAID-6 Liber8tion code [Pla08a].
 These are bit-matrix codes that perform much better than the Reed-Solomon variants and better than EVENODD coding [BBBM95].
 In some cases, they even outperform RDP [CEG +04], which is the best currently known RAID-6 code.